QiaoLiuHit/QiaoLiuHit.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. with the Department of Computer Science and Technology, [Harbin Institute of Technology (Shenzhen)](http://www.hitsz.edu.cn/index.html) and supervised by professor [Zhenyu He](http://www.hezhenyu.cn).
-My current research interests include thermal infrared object tracking, infrared image processing, visual object tracking.
+My current research interests include thermal infrared object tracking, infrared image processing, and image fusion.

 News
 =====
+* [2022-01] One paper is accepted by TMM.
 * [2021-12] We release an informative tracking [benchmark](https://github.com/XinLi-zn/Informative-tracking-benchmark).
 * [2021-09] I join the National Center for Applied Mathematics in Chongqing, Chongqing Normal University.
 * [2021-06] I pass the doctoral dissertation defense successfully.